 During the live lessons, students have the chance to ask questions anonymously and have them answered by qualified teaching staff.

 To complement the academic lessons, Invicta is also providing free daily fitness sessions alongside a weekly “Wellbeing Wednesdays” programme of health and happiness lessons to boost student wellbeing.

-Get help with spelling those tricky words via the award-winning Sir Linkalot app, which is available for parents to download for free this summer.
+Get help with spelling those tricky words via the award-winning Sir Linkalot app, which is available for parents to download for free until 1 November.
 The Sir Linkalot app helps children of all ages spell any tricky word, all the way from ‘was’ to ‘onomatopoeia’ and is a gamechanger for those with dyslexia.

 Access to the app is free for all Kent children and young people until 1 November 2021.
 Schools will be providing access to this, but parents, children and young people will be able to access the app themselves.

 On mobiles and tablets